Professor, Middle Eastern Languages and Cultures

 Organizational theory & behavior; management; leadership; social entrepreneurship; diversity; network analysis.

-Rabindranath Tagore Professor, Distinguished Professor, Department of Political Science
+Rabindranath Tagore Professor, Distinguished Professor, Political Science

 International relations and world politics; comparative politics (South Asia, Southeast Asia); ethnopolitics; regional security; nuclear strategy and arms control; counterinsurgency and counterterrorism.